vrandall66/front-end-submissions-public/1705/mod-4/byob/TYLER-HEVIA_DAVID-BECKER.md

 * [These properties](165-167) should not be passed in by the user for these requests.
 Only the token.

+### Workflow

+**17 points**: Developer(s) make many small, atomic commits that document the evolution of the application but sometimes contain irrelevant changesets and inconsistent commit messages.
+Developer(s) use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing fresh changes directly to master.
+Pull requests may contain little or no code review.
+There may be slight instances where the developer(s) have committed source code that should be .gitignored.
+There may be some instances of “dead” or commented-out code and debugger statements like console.log that need to be cleaned up.

+* Mostly consistent git commit messages - I'd just start each message with a capital letter so they all match the auto-generated Merge commits.

+* Nice to see that you had some conversation on the PRs, even if it's sparse.

-## Project is worth 150 points
+## Project is worth 170 points

-## To get a 3 on this project, you need to score 110 points or higher
+## To get a 3 on this project, you need to score 125 points or higher
-## To get a 4 on this project, you need to score 130 points or higher
+## To get a 4 on this project, you need to score 145 points or higher

-# Final Score: x / 150
+# Final Score: 129 / 170